Updated, Oct. 28: This story was originally published on Oct. 10. We're updating it now that iOS 13.2 is available to download and install.

-It's about to get a lot easier for iPhone users to control how much of what you say to Siri gets stored with Apple — or even if Apple gets to listen in on your Siri conversations at all.
+It's now a lot easier for iPhone users to control how much of what you say to Siri gets stored with Apple — or even if Apple gets to listen in on your Siri conversations at all.

 Apple had promised to give users more control over what they're sharing with Siri back in August after reports that human contractors were listening in on your conversations with Apple's voice-powered assistant.
 Apple does this so that it can improve how Siri interacts with users, but some people were understandably concerned about just who was listening in on what they were saying to Siri.